Executive Summary

 Weight: Slight Overweight

-High yield bonds have performed well despite higher interest rates, thanks to economic resilience, a lower maturity wall, and higher index quality.
-We believe the Fed’s easing cycle will incent investors to move cash holdings into higher yielding securities.
+High-yield bonds have performed well despite higher interest rates, thanks to economic resilience, a lower maturity wall, and higher index quality.
+We believe the Fed’s easing cycle will incent investors to move into higher-yielding securities.

 Equities